Splityard Creek Dam

-The Splityard Creek Dam is a rock and earth-fill embankment dam with an un-gated spillway across the Pryde Creek that is located in the South East region of Queensland, Australia.
+The Splityard Creek Dam is a rock and earth-fill embankment dam across the Pryde Creek in the South East region of Queensland, Australia.
 The sole purpose of the dam is for the generation of hydroelectricity.
 The impounded reservoir is called the Splityard Creek Reservoir.

 Location and features

 The dam is located 30 km northwest of in the Somerset Region and forms the upper reservoir for the Wivenhoe Power Station.

 Construction commenced in 1977 and was completed in 1980 by contractors Thiess Brothers and John Holland.
 The rock and earthfill dam structure is 76 m high and 1140 m long.
-The 3371 e3m3 dam wall holds back the 28600 ML reservoir when at full capacity.
-From a catchment area of 3.8 km2, the dam creates a reservoir with a surface area of 102 ha.
+The resultant reservoir has a capacity of 28600 ML when full that covers a surface area of 102 ha, and is drawn from a catchment area of 3.8 km2.
 The uncontrolled un-gated spillway has a discharge capacity of 570 m3/s.
 The asset was transferred to CleanCo Queensland in October 2019.